 When I retired from the world of business in 2001, I decided to see whether I could somehow contribute to reducing the amount of war in the world.
 With armed conflict causing the suffering of well over 100 million people and costing around $14 trillion per year, it was clear that we needed to find better ways to promote peace.
 Unlikely as it was, I thought that maybe I could help.

 After spending about two years looking for evidence as to where my effort might do the most good, I found none.
 Following the advice of some senior people in the peacebuilding field, I decided to encourage and to support local citizens to prevent the violence that threatened their communities.
-Eventually, that led to the formation of the Purdue Peace Project, which has successfully supported locally-led peacebuilding in over 20 situations in Africa and Central America.
-It is now applying what it has learned abroad to address a violence problem in an American city.
+Eventually, that led to the formation of the Purdue Peace Project, which has successfully supported locally-led peacebuilding in nearly 20 situations in Africa and Central America.
+It is now applying what it has learned abroad to address a gun violence problem in an American city.

 The combined efforts of government and non-government organizations have not been effective enough to prevent wars from inflicting appalling human and economic costs on mankind.
 What is needed is:

-research to determine which peacebuilding activities produce the most results relative to resources expended.
+Better allocation of those resources based on research to determine which peacebuilding activities produce the most results relative to resources expended.

-collaboration to establish priorities, to promote cooperation, and to attract more support for peacebuilding action.
+Collaboration to establish priorities, to promote cooperation, and to attract more support for peacebuilding action.

 An integrated, cooperative program to promote peace, including an overall strategy, priorities, and plans.

 I have arranged to provide funding to the Kroc School of Peace Studies at the University of San Diego to help fill those needs.